-The Newgrange School emphasizes Orton-Gillingham, Wilson Reading® and other established as well as innovative programs.
+The Newgrange School emphasizes Orton-Gillingham, Wilson Reading System®, and other established and innovative programs.
 Our language arts curriculum provides instruction in reading, writing, and oral language.

 At The Newgrange School, we offer multisensory programs that are not just limited to listening and reading.
 Instead, they try to use all the senses to allow students to engage with material in several ways.
 For example, they can touch, smell, examine, and taste an apple instead of just reading and listening to the teacher speak about it.
 Many of these programs use sound, sight, touch, and movement to help students connect language to words.